Prospective Students FAQ

 Application: TOEFL/IELTS Scores

-Yes, all documents should be received by January 19.
+Yes, all documents should be received by the application deadline listed on our Admissions Page.
 Without the minimum score, your application is considered incomplete.
 The department will review your completed application once your TOEFL or IELTS score has arrived.

 Application: Visiting Campus and/or the Department

 It is not required, but applicants are strongly encouraged to visit the school during the academic year, to better understand the department’s philosophy and methodology.
-An applicant will be able to take a campus tour, and observe students interactions and meet faculty.
-You may set up a department tour through the department where your will be welcome to sit in and observe a class, an excellent way to get a sense of the program.
+An applicant will be able to take a campus tour, meet students and faculty, as well as sit in and observe a class, an excellent way to get a sense of the program.

-To make an appointment to see the Interior Design department facilities and examples of student work, please contact Aston Gibson, Assistant to the Chair, (firstname.lastname@example.org / 718.636.3630 / ).
+To make an appointment to see the Interior Design department facilities and examples of student work, please contact the Assistant to the Chair or email@example.com / 718.636.3630).

 Program: Time frame